 Homeschool Morning Devotions

-Every week, we go through a new book together as a part of our Rabbit Trails through Literature curriculum.
+Every two weeks, we go through a new book together as a part of our Rabbit Trails through Literature curriculum.
 Such a large majority of the books in this curriculum are award winners, so I know they’re of the highest quality when it comes to picture books!
 We also have other books on the same topic from the library list inside of Rabbit Trails, so we have plenty of books to read throughout the week as well.
 This may be our favorite part of our morning basket.
-Rabbit Trails through Literature will be available Summer, 2020.

 Here are some things we rotate through…